Rich A. Carlson,

 Over the last 10 years, Dr. Carlson has invested in state-of-the-art noninvasive technology such as digital radiography, digital ultrasound, digital dental radiography, and computerized medical records to better serve his patients.
 This high-end technology has revolutionized the practice of medicine.
 Dr. Carlson and his staff are excited and proud to offer this to patients.
 He feels privileged to be part the community and his clients and pets’ lives and has truly enjoyed getting to know them.

-Dr. Leslie has wanted to be a veterinarian since she was five years old and nothing could change her mind.
-Fortunately, she thoroughly enjoys science and continuing her education, expanding her knowledge in the field of veterinary medicine every day.
-In her free time, she enjoys being outdoors as much as possible, training for half marathons, biking, kayaking, snowboarding, and camping.
-She cannot wait to grow as a veterinarian and is incredibly excited to be working as an associate veterinarian at Carlson Animal Hospital.
-She is very grateful to the support of the staff and continuing mentorship and guidance of her colleagues.
+Dr. Lazar has wanted to be a veterinarian since she was five years old and nothing could change her mind.
+Fortunately, she thoroughly enjoys science and continuing her education.
+At this point in her career, she is focusing on expanding her knowledge in internal medicine and abdominal ultrasound, soft tissue surgery and continuing to grow in the field of veterinary medicine every day.
+In her free time, she enjoys being outdoors as much as possible, training for half marathons, biking, kayaking, traveling the world and trying new cuisine with her husband.
+She is very grateful for the support of the staff and continuing mentorship and guidance of her colleagues at Carlson Animal Hospital, and feels like she has truly found a home here.

 Dr. Cheryl Toncray moved to Chicago in 1992 as a young veterinarian and began working full time at Carlson Animal Hospital.
 She received her veterinary degree in 1990 with honors from Michigan State University.
 She was specifically attracted to the high level of compassionate care and progressive state-of-the-art medicine practiced by Dr. Carlson and his staff.
 Her specific interests are in internal medicine and most recently elderly/hospice care for the senior pet.
 While at Michigan State University, she was the recipient of the International Veterinary Student Group African Exchange fellowship and was chosen by the University to be in a featured article in Michigan Women magazine.